flowck/firmino.work/src/source/_posts/Building-URLFY-The-idea.md

 ---
-title: Bulding URLFY - The idea
+title: Building URLFY - The idea
 date: 2020-01-02 12:21:08
 tags: urlfy, shortening, idea, projects
 description: On this blog post I explain how I came out with the idea of building a shortening service